Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Introduction

-Another approach to operator learning is a \textit{neural operator}, proposed in \cite{li2020neural,li2020multipole,li2020fourier}. \cite{li2020neural} proposed an iterative architecture inspired by Green's function of elliptic PDEs.
-The iterative architecture consists of a linear transformation, an integral operator, and a nonlinear activation function, allowing the architecture to approximate complex nonlinear mapping.
-An extension of this work, \cite{li2020multipole} used a multi-pole method to develop a multi-scale graph structure. \cite{li2020fourier} proposed a \textit{Fourier integral operator} using fast Fourier transform (FFT) to reduce the cost of approximating the integral operator.
-Recently, \cite{gupta2021multiwavelet} approximated the kernel of the integral operator using the multiwavelet transform.
+Another approach to operator learning is via \textit{neural operator}, proposed by \citet{li2020neural,li2020multipole,li2020fourier}. \citet{li2020neural} proposed an iterative architecture inspired by Green's function of elliptic PDEs.
+The iterative architecture comprises a linear transformation, an integral operator, and a nonlinear activation function, allowing the architecture to approximate complex nonlinear mapping.
+As an extension of this research, \citet{li2020multipole} adopted a multi-pole method to develop a multi-scale graph structure. \citet{gupta2021multiwavelet} approximated the kernel of the integral operator using the multiwavelet transform.
+Recently, various operator learning models based on neural operators have emerged, such as those presented by \citet{TRIPURA2023115783} and \citet{rahman2022u}.
+The review papers \citep{lu2022comprehensive, goswami2023physics}, along with their references, encompass a diverse range of operator learning models.

-In this study, a \textit{pseudo-differential integral operator} (PDIO) is proposed to learn the solution operator of PDEs using neural networks based on \textit{pseudo-differential operators}.
-Pseudo-differential operators (PDOs) are a generalization of linear partial differential operators and have been extensively studied mathematically \cite{MR407904,MR2304165,ruzhansky2009pseudo,taylor2017pseudodifferential}.
-A neural network called a symbol network is used to approximate the PDO symbols.
-The proposed symbol network is contained in a toroidal class of symbols; thus, a PDIO is a continuous operator in the Sobolev space.
+As one of such models, \citet{li2020fourier} proposed a \textit{Fourier integral operator} using fast Fourier transform (FFT) to minimize the cost of approximating the integral operator.
+They directly parameterized the kernel in the Fourier integral operator by its Fourier space coefficients, which only depend on frequency mode.
+Here, we analyze the Fourier integral operator from the perspective of \textit{pseudo-differential operators} (PDOs).
+PDOs are generalized linear partial differential operators and have been extensively studied mathematically \citep{MR407904,MR2304165,ruzhansky2009pseudo,taylor2017pseudodifferential}.
+A \textit{pseudo-differential integral operator} (PDIO) is proposed to generalize the Fourier integral operator in the FNO based on the PDO.
+A neural network called a symbol network is utilized to approximate the PDO symbols \footnote{\citet{guibas2021adaptive} proposed \textit{adaptive FNO} (AFNO), which adopts a single layer neural network in the Fourier domain.
+Our application of a neural network differs from AFNO.
+Although we utilized neural networks to parameterize the PDO symbol, AFNO adopts a neural network that directly takes frequency variable as input (Refer to Figure \ref{diagram1}).} The proposed symbol network is contained in a toroidal class of symbols; hence, a PDIO is a continuous operator in the Sobolev space.
 Furthermore, the PDIO can be applied to the solution operator of time-dependent PDEs using a time-dependent symbol network.
-In addition, the proposed integral operator is a generalized model, including the \textit{Fourier integral operator} proposed in \cite{li2020fourier}.